 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal fantasy is a paperback edition that was published by Kensington Books on April 5, 2011 in paperback and has 420 pages.
+This paranormal fantasy is a paperback edition that was published by Kensington Books on April 5, 2011 and has 420 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include The Vengeful Dead, The Lingering Dead

 The first in the paranormal romantic fantasy series, Jackie Rutledge, set in modern-day Chicago.

 Jackie and the FBI seem cool with it but we never do learn just why such a conservative outfit like the FBI has allowed a gay psychic on the team and appears to take Laurel seriously.
 There’s no background given at all for this.

 For the most part, the dialogue ran true.
 I did like the character of Jackie, for the most part; she is such a drama queen.
 Not what one expects from an FBI agent.
 Jackie is supposed to be such a tough little thing and good at her job.
 Yes, I know she’s had a recent trauma…but, jeez…

 Duncan drew things out just right, making me crazy to know the details behind Nick’s Change, but there was so much of it that was just too pat, too formulaic.
 Duncan has a good idea going, but I’d really like to see him develop it into some depth.

 On the other hand, Duncan seems rather half-hearted about the clash between Nick-Shelby and Jackie-FBI.
 It’s like he’s going through the motions because it’s part of the outline for the story.